Donald Trump picks Rex Tillerson to lead State Department

 On Twitter Monday, Trump pushed back, saying: "Can you imagine if the election results were the opposite and WE tried to play the Russia/CIA card.
 It would be called conspiracy theory!"

-Trump has expressed admiration for Putin.
 But McConnell said flatly, "The Russians are not our friends."
 And House Speaker Paul Ryan, R-Wis., said in statement that a House Intelligence Committee probe of cyberthreats by other countries and terrorist groups "will continue and has my support."
+The White House has also embraced the congressional inquiry, saying that it "is certainly warranted when you consider the stakes and the consequences."

 In the transcript of his interview with journalists which was released Tuesday in Moscow, Putin said "it's widely known that the elected president of the United States has publicly called for the normalization of the Russian-American relationship.
 We cannot but support this."
 Putin added that he thought a meeting with Trump would be more likely after Trump's January inauguration.